Martone: Early History & Naming (9th-15th century)

+Presence of monks

-In the bios of San Nicodemo, Codex Messanensis XXX, folio 247 r-v, it states: "There is, therefore, in the area of Bucito a temple dedicated to the Mather of God, very famous, and the site is very suitable for us."
-The day the monks arrived, however, they were met with great confusion because the local inhabitants were celebrating the feast of the Ascension of Saint Mary.
-Deluded by their aspirations for peace and serenity, the humble hermits went back to Kellerano.
-The Codex Messanensis XXX was drawn up in 1308.
+In the bios of San Nicodemo, Codex Messanensis XXX (drawn up in 1308), folio 247 r-v, it states: "There is, therefore, in the area of Bucito a temple dedicated to the Mother of God, very famous, and the site is very suitable for us."
+However, when the monks arrived, they found the local inhabitants celebrating the Feast of the Ascension of Saint Mary.
+Unable to find the tranquility they sought, the monks returned to Kellerano.

-Another finding which could confirm the presence of Greek monks in the proximity of Martone is, perhaps, a small church dedicated to Saint Nicholas where excavations have revealed a Byzantine necropolis.
-Furthermore, in the locality of Gujune the remains of the Basilian monastery of S. Anania are still visible, which have a cell isolated from the rest of the grotto by a wall that most certainly was used as a dormitory for the monks.
+Another finding that could confirm the presence of Greek monks in the proximity of Martone is perhaps a small church dedicated to Saint Nicholas, where excavations have revealed a Byzantine necropolis.
+Furthermore, in the locality of Gujune, the remains of the Basilian monastery of S. Anania are still visible, which has a cell isolated from the rest of the grotto by a wall that most certainly was used as a dormitory for the monks.